Tidal deformations of slowly spinning isolated horizons: Conclusion

 This work can be extended in several useful directions and we mention a few here.
 The first is to extend the perturbative framework to include small amounts of infalling radiation, i.e. non-vanishing $\Psi_0$ at the horizon.
 In the present work, our boundary conditions impose that the horizon is precisely non-expanding and this should be relaxed.
 A non-expanding horizon can indeed be perturbed by including infalling radiation to linear order \cite{Ashtekar:2021kqj}, and fluxes and charges can be computed.
+This would allow, for instance, to explore the connection between the horizon geometry and the tidal heating~\cite{Datta_2020}.
 The characteristic formulation can be extended to encompass this situation.
 This analysis would open a way to an analytical study of \emph{correlations} between the outgoing radiation far away from the black hole (i.e. $\Psi_4$ on $\mathcal{N}$) and the ingoing flux at the horizon (i.e. $\Psi_0$ at $\Delta$), thus providing a link between gravitational wave observations and horizon dynamics.
 This has previously been investigated as well in numerical studies (see e.g. \cite{Jaramillo:2011rf,Jaramillo:2012rr,Rezzolla:2010df,Gupta:2018znn,Prasad:2020xgr}).

 The second avenue for future applications is in extracting gauge invariant information from numerically computed binary black hole spacetimes.
 In a numerical simulation, it is generally useful to keep track of black hole mass, angular momentum and higher multipole moments.
 Now in a binary black hole merger, we will have a regime late in the inspiral (but before the merger) when the two black holes are sufficiently distorted due to the tidal effects of its companion.
 Moreover, numerical results show that, somewhat surprisingly, the two horizons are in fact close to isolated in this regime with insignificant area increase \cite{PhysRevLett.123.171102}.
 Thus, the results of this work should be applicable and it should be possible to model the near horizon spacetime in a characteristic formalism like we have done here.
 A successful completion of this program should lead to more insights in the binary black hole problem.